-As Director of Marquette University’s Center for Teaching and Learning I oversees the CTL’s educational development initiatives, the Service Learning and Interprofessional Education programs, and the Norman H. Ott Memorial Writing Center.
+As Director of Marquette University’s Center for Teaching and Learning I oversee the CTL’s educational development initiatives, the Service Learning and Interprofessional Education programs, and the Norman H. Ott Memorial Writing Center.
 My areas of specialization include student engagement, classroom assessment, course (re)design, and the integration of technology and social media in teaching.
 I am also an Adjunct Associate Professor in Marquette’s Department of English.

 From 2011-2018, I was a faculty member at MacEwan University in Edmonton, Alberta where I served as the university’s Faculty Development Coordinator in the Centre for the Advancement for Faculty Excellence and taught in the Department of English.
 At MacEwan I ran everything from small workshops on student engagement and assessment to large events for hundreds of people such as MacEwan’s annual Faculty Development Day and the MacEwan Book of the Year program.
 I also served as the Director of the annual National Great Teachers Seminar in the Canadian Rockies and was co-Chair of the Educational Developers Network of Alberta from 2016-18.

 Prior to joining MacEwan, I served as Director of the University of Vermont’s Canadian Studies Program (2006-11) and was an Assistant Professor in the Department of English.
 Between 1996 and 2009, I also helped to run Northwest Passages, a groundbreaking online bookstore and information resource he cofounded in 1996 that focused on Canadian literature.

 I have a B.A.
 (Hon) in English and French Language and Literature (1993) from the University of Alberta, a M.A .in Canadian Literature from the University of Western Ontario (1995), and a Ph.D. in Comparative Literature (2002) from the University of Alberta.